 20 Basement Pole Cover Ideas & Design Tips (with Pictures)

-If you are decorating your basement, there may be some basement poles throughout the room.
-Though these polls serve an important foundational function, they are normally very unattractive, meaning that most people want to find a way to dress them up without sacrificing integrity.
+If you are decorating your basement, you may have basement poles in the room.
+Though these polls serve an important foundational function, they usually are very unattractive, and most homeowners want to find a way to dress them up without sacrificing integrity.

 Like anyone else renovating their basement, you likely want to cover your basement poles.
 If this sounds like you, you’re in the right place.
 We have gathered 20 of the best basements pole cover ideas so you can find the best design for your style.